-Videotalk with Marco Vollmar/ Eka Neumann
+Videotalk mit Marco Vollmar/ Eka Neumann von den

-International Journalists' Programes1 (IJP)
+International Journalists' Programmes1 (IJP)

-on the occasion of the series "Africa Talks" of the IJP Southern African Journalists' Programs
+aus Anlass der Reihe "Africa Talks" der IJP Southern African Journalists' Programmes

 Berlin, 26.
-February 2021
+Februar 2021

 The IJP Southern African Journalists' Programme is an exchange programme for journalists from southern African Nations and Germany.
 This year, as no physical exchange was possible due to Covid-19, a 10-piece series of "Africa Talks" was initiated, dealing with current developments in economy, digitization, poverty reduction, education, agriculture, health and the media.
 In a special edition of the "Africa Talks" series, streamed live via facebook and youtube, former Federal President Horst Köhler gave a brief opening statement.
 This is followed by his speaking notes.